PRECESSION 2.1: black-hole binary spin precession on eccentric orbits: Functions requiring special treatment

-Another aspect that required careful handling is he conversion between the GW emission frequency $f_{\rm GW}$ and the orbital separation, namely \texttt{pnseparation\_to\_gwfrequency} and \texttt{gwfrequency\_to\_pnseparation}.
+Not all functions in {\sc{precession}} can be extended to the eccentric case using the \texttt{eccentricize} decorator.
+Some require more careful treatment, either because they do not have a counterpart in the circular case (e.g., the definition and evolution of eccentricity) or because they involve non-trivial modifications.
+The inspiral of a BH binary using orbit-averaged equations is implemented in \texttt{inspiral\_orbav}.
+For circular binaries, {\sc precession} employs the 2PN spin-precession equations together with the 3.5PN orbital-velocity evolution equation (including spin terms up to 2PN; see Sec.V of Ref.\cite{2023PhRvD.108b4042G}).
+For eccentric binaries, we have implemented the 2PN spin-precession equations and the 3PN evolutionary equations for the semi-major axis and eccentricity (with spin terms up to 2PN) [see Eqs.
+(C1a)–(C2l) of Ref.\cite{2018PhRvD..98j4043K}].
+Three additional angular variables appear in this case: $\Psi_1$, $\Psi_2$, and $\delta\lambda$\cite{2019PhRvD.100l4008P,2018PhRvD..98j4043K,2021arXiv210610291K}.
+The first two describe the angles between the projections of the spin vectors onto the orbital plane and the periastron line, while the third identifies the position of the periastron, as illustrated in Fig.\ref{fig}.
+Therefore, in addition to tracking the spin orientations, it is also necessary to evolve $\delta\lambda$.
+In this version of the code, we adopt the evolution equation given in Eq.(17b) of Ref.\cite{2021arXiv210610291K}.
+The precession-averaged evolution of eccentric binaries (\texttt{inspiral\_precav}) has been thoroughly described in Ref.~\cite{2023PhRvD.108l4055F}, to which we refer for further details.
+In particular, we have derived a new regularized version of the Peters' equation for $\dd a/\dd e$ that is well-suited to numerical integrations in the $e\to 0 $ limit.
+Figure~\ref{fig} shows an example of an eccentric BH binary evolution.
+We present the orbit-averaged evolution of the tilt angles $\theta_1$, $\theta_2$, and $\delta\lambda$ for a binary with initial eccentricity $e_0=0.5$, initialized at a large separation ($a=100M$) and evolved down to $a=10M$.
+For comparison, we also show the evolution of the spin angles for the same binary initialized with $e_0=0$ (the circular case).
+We note that, when setting $e=0$, the eccentric and circular evolutions do not coincide, because the derivative of $e$ is not zero.
+This is a known feature of orbit-averaged equations~\cite{2010PhRvD..81l4001K,2018PhRvD..98j4043K,2019PhRvD.100l4008P}, which encodes the influence of spins on eccentricity.
+Another aspect that required careful handling is the conversion between the GW emission frequency $f_{\rm GW}$ and the orbital separation, namely \texttt{pnseparation\_to\_gwfrequency} and \texttt{gwfrequency\_to\_pnseparation}.
 For eccentric binaries, GW emission is more complex than in the circular case~\cite{1963PhRv..131..435P}, as it occurs across multiple harmonics of the orbital frequency.
 Moreover, the distribution of power among these harmonics depends sensitively on the eccentricity~\cite{1963PhRv..131..435P, 2003ApJ...598..419W,2021RNAAS...5..275H}.
 In the version of the code presented here, we proceed as follows: given the semi-major axis $a$ and eccentricity $e$, we first compute the orbital frequency $\omega$ and then map $\omega$ to $f_{\rm GW}$, either considering the second harmonic, which dominates in the circular limit, or the harmonic that carries the maximum power.
 The latter is identified using the fitting formulae of Refs.~\cite{2003ApJ...598..419W,2021RNAAS...5..275H}, which we have reimplemented.
 If $\omega$ or $f_{\rm GW}$ at a specific harmonic is known, and the eccentricity $e$ is given, the corresponding semi-major axis can be directly computed using Eqs.~(4a) and (B2a) of Ref.\cite{2018PhRvD..98j4043K}.
 To perform the inverse operation—recovering the frequency from the semi-major axis—we analytically invert Eq.~(B2a) of Ref.~\cite{2018PhRvD..98j4043K}, obtaining

 where the coefficients are defined as